pittar-demos/rhdh-build-an-idp/docs/00-setup.md

 This will take a few minutes to complete.
 When you see Gitea (in the `scm` namespace) is up and running, you can continue on to the next step.

+**NOTE:** If things seem stuck, log in to your new OpenShift GitOps instance and see if any of the apps need a manual "Sync".

 Your base configuration is now in place and you're ready to start deploying and configuring your Internal Developer Platform!

 [1: Basic Red Hat Developer Hub Installation](01-rhdh-basic-install.md)